-A chest MRI (magnetic resonance imaging) scan is a imaging test that uses powerful magnets and radio waves to create pictures of the chest, or thoracic, area.
+A chest MRI (magnetic resonance imaging) scan is an imaging test that uses powerful magnetic fields and radio waves to create pictures of the chest (thoracic area).
 It does not use radiation (x-rays).

 Nuclear magnetic resonance - chest; Magnetic resonance imaging - chest; NMR - chest; MRI of the thorax; Thoracic MRI

-You will lie on a narrow table, which slides into a large tunnel-shaped scanner.
+- You lie on a narrow table, which slides into the large tunnel-shaped scanner.